theHostileNegotiator/KWBandage/PatchNotes.md

 	* Added Laser Draw and State to the Game Object, created two identical weapons for each laser state
 8. Railgun Upgrade removes the Damage Scalar against Structures
 	* Added 50% Damage Scalar against Structures to new weapons
+9. Sound Effects don't play when Railgun Accelerator is activated unlike other objects
+	* Add ModelConditionAudioLoopClientBehavior to play RGA sound effects
 #### Slingshot
 1. There are no unique tracers for Heroic level when using Tungsten Shells
 	* Created and added tracers for Heroic Tungsten